gnimeth/Data_Exploration/README.md

 ## PyPoll Roadmap

-In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

 * Create a Python script that analyzes the votes and calculates each of the following:

 * The total number of votes cast